Cold Asian Noodle Salad

 • Vegan and can be gluten-free.

-• Quick and easy to make in 30 minutes.
+• Quick and easy to make less than 30 minutes.

 • Customize with any veggies.